 EYEWITNESS NEWS (WBRE/WYOU-TV) — It has officially been over a year since the identification of a novel coronavirus originating in China, changing much of the world’s way of life.
 A staggering two million people have died worldwide from the disease.
 American deaths now account for about 20% of the global toll, despite accounting for just over 4% of the global population.

-In Pennsylvania, the pandemic has claimed over 23,000 lives since the March 6 announcement of two positive cases in the state.
-The number of total cases in the state has risen to over 910,000 with thousands more being added each day, averaging over 2,000 a day.
+In Pennsylvania, the pandemic has claimed tens of thousands lives since the March 6 announcement of two positive cases in the state.
+The number of total cases in the state has risen to over 1,000,000 with thousands more being added each day, averaging over 2,000 a day.

 Several vaccinations have been approved for emergency use but the rollout has been slow, with demand outpacing supply across the country.
 In Pennsylvania, even as millions have become eligible to receive the shots, access to them has been limited.
 The Your Turn app was recently launched by the state to help residents stay updated about their status.